gersteinlab/ThermoNet/README.md

 This step is needed for running ThermoNet to make <img src="https://render.githubusercontent.com/render/math?math=\Delta\Delta G"> predictions.
 There are many resources out there that one can follow to install TensorFlow and Keras.
 I found it easiest to install them with the Anaconda Python distribution.
 1. Get the Python 3.7 version [Anaconda 2019.10](https://www.anaconda.com/distribution/) for Linux installer.
 2. Follow the instructions [here](https://docs.anaconda.com/anaconda/install/linux/) to install it.
-3. Open anaconda-navigator from the comand line.
-Go to Environments and search for keras and tensorflow, install all the matched libraries.
+3. Open anaconda-navigator from the command line.
+Go to Environments and search for keras and tensorflow, and install all the matched libraries.

 Alternatively, one can create a conda environment to use Keras and TensorFlow on a high-performance computing cluster, i.e.:
 ```bash